keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_projects/index.md

 ---
 title: Manage Projects
-description: Create, update and deletes projects from the Bridge
+description: Create, update and delete projects from the Bridge
 weight: 40
 keywords: [0.16.x-bridge]
 ---